 Of course, you will need a supported device and some free memory to install this app.
-Once you have installed it, you are ready to take control of your phone by monitoring any changes in the utilization of resources by the installed apps.
-The first screen that you will meet will allow you to take a survey that’s used to generate a threat level.
+Once you have installed it, you are ready to take control of your phone.
+You can monitor changes in the utilization of resources by the installed apps.
+The first screen allows you to take a survey that’s used to generate a threat level.
 You can use it to make some projections of the likelihood of your phone having spyware.

-The only con that we were able to identify is the size of the alert that you get when the app suspects that somebody is eavesdropping.
-When it happens during a call where you’ll need to use the dial pad, you might find it to be very annoying because it will cover the entire screen.
+The only con we were able to identify is the size of the alert you get when the app suspects eavesdropping.
+When it happens during a call, you may find it to be very annoying because it will cover the entire screen.